Updated: May 26, 2022

 strength: When dancing with a partner there is an exchange of energy that flows back and forth between the lead and follow.
 When working solo, we must generate 100% of the energy and movement on our own.
 Developing this skill, allows us to have a more sophisticated and sensitive communication with our partner.

 coordination: When we dance tango, movement flows through the body in a particular way.
 By creating that flow in our bodies solo, we are coding that way of moving into the body, creating a new "second nature" so that when we dance, we don't have to think about it.

-We practise technique on our own, so that our technique will support us when we are not thinking about it. - Leandro Palou
+We practice technique on our own, so that our technique will support us when we are not thinking about it. - Leandro Palou

-HOW DO WE PRACTISE?
-Repetition and consistency is key when practising.
-When we practise, we generally do each exercise for an entire song.
+HOW DO WE PRACTICE?
+Repetition and consistency is key when practicing.
+When we practice, we generally do each exercise for an entire song.
 This helps build strength and endurance but also helps solidify habits.
 It’s important to spend a lot of time repeating the same or similar exercises, for the same reason.
 Learning to do these exercises well and with ease is a process that never ends.
 So instead of looking for a finish line, we continue to dive deeper into refining our movement.
-Some ask “What if I practise incorrectly?
+Some ask “What if I practice incorrectly?
 Won’t I engrain bad habits?”
-To that we say, it’s part of the process; practising some things “incorrectly” along the way is inevitable.
-What is important is that you always try to pay attention to what is happening in your body and continue to engage with the process.
+To that we say, it’s part of the process; practicing some things “incorrectly” along the way is inevitable.
+What is important is that you always try to pay attention to what is happening in your body and continue to engage mindfulness in the process.
 As your sensitivity and awareness grow, you will be able to keep polishing a move.

 Tango is a beautiful road that has no end.
-Enjoy the wonderful journey and don't let anything get in your way... not even this bump in the road!
+Enjoy the wonderful journey and don't let anything get in your way!